uniba-swt/LetSynchronise/README.md

 > **Note**
 > LetSynchronise uses a time base of nanoseconds to avoid floating-point rounding errors.

+### Platform Tab
+* Edit the cores and their speedups
+* Edit the memories and their sizes and access latencies

 ### Design Tab
 * Edit the system interface in terms of the environmental inputs and outputs.
 * Edit the system's LET task set, and view each task's parameters diagramatically.